-While deciding for any machine just make sure it has two NICs (Lan Cards) or at least supports multiple LAN Cards.
-This is because, while installing pfsense, one LAN Card will be used for WAN (Internet) traffic, while the other will be used for LAN or private traffic.
+When deciding on any machine just make sure it has two NICs (Lan Cards) or at least supports multiple LAN Cards.
+This is because, while installing Pfsense, one LAN Card will be used for WAN (Internet) traffic, while the other will be used for LAN or private traffic.
 You can still use a machine that supports only one LAN card but for this, you will need to configure VLANs, and configuring VLANs is not in the scope of this Article.

 Downloading Pfsense 2.5.1